nasa/openmct/docs/src/design/proposals/APIRedesign.md

 * Helps clarify high-level concerns in the API (a View is now really more like a View in the MVC sense; although, not completely, so this gets double-booked as a detriment.)
+* Having a `ViewContext` that gets passed in allows views to be more "contextually aware," which is something that has been flagged previously as a UX desire.

 ### Detriments